-Holders of Permits that are lapsing after 5 years will receive a letter in July informing the business requesting they re-apply in August to ensure continuity of Permit.
+Holders of permits that are lapsing after 5 years will receive a letter in the three months prior informing that they must re-apply to ensure continuity of the permit.

 10.2 Fees

 Council reserves the right to charge a fee for the administration process of determining, approving and issuing permits.